YourongYe/Herding-Analysis/README.md

 # Python-Herding-Analysis

 In this project, I use Python to analyse the "Herding Behavior" for institutional analysts in Chinese stock market.
 I use Pandas, Numpy, Matplotlib, Seaborn and etc.

 The sample is 3999 stocks in ShangHai and Shenzhen stock exchange.
-Based on the estimated EPS (earnings per share), the estimate standard deviation and actual EPS, I construct the SUE(surprise unexpected earnings) and HI (herding index) using matrix operations in Python.
+And the sample period is 2005.1.31-2017.12.29.

 # Compare estimated EPS and actual EPS

-I find constant positive bias in analysts' earnings estimation from 2005.01.31 to 2017.12.29
+By calculating the monthly mean estimated EPS and actual EPS for all stocks through the timeline, I find constant positive bias in analysts' earnings estimation.

-    EPS_actual = eps_ttm.mean(1)
+    EPS_actual = eps_ttm.mean()
     EPS_actual = pd.DataFrame(EPS_actual)
-    EPS_exp = west_eps_FTM.mean(1)
+    EPS_exp = west_eps_FTM.mean()
     EPS_exp = pd.DataFrame(EPS_exp)
     table = pd.concat([EPS_actual,EPS_exp],axis=1)
     table.plot()